ask-kausheek/ask-kausheek/README.md

 - ⚡ Fun fact: ...
 -->

-I am Kausheek Akella , grauated with Btech(Hons.) at IIT Bhilai.
+I am Kausheek Akella , graduated with Btech(Hons.) at IIT Bhilai.
 I am interested to work on projects of various technologies, being diverse in various fields of technology.
 I'm looking to collaborate on projects involving  the Internet of Things (IoT), Wireless Communications, and Computer Networks.
  - 📫 You can reach me at akellakausheek[at]gmail.com 😉